IR0NSIGHT/WorldPainterOperator/readme.md

 ## Building a config

-in the configs folder you will find some example configs. the config must obey the JSON format, with the exception that comments are allowed in the form of (a comment) comments can span multiple lines.
+in the configs folder you will find some example configs of operations to transform your worldpainter world. the config is written in the JSON format.

 ### Basic structure of config

-all configs have the same basic structure:
+Each config has the same basic structure, which includes a list of operations that go inside the "operations" square brackets.

 ```json
 {